 30.8 per 100,000

 Breast cancer mortality rates vary among different Asian-American and Pacific Islander ethnic groups .
-However, breast cancer is one of the leading causes of cancer death in most Asian-American and Pacific Islander women (lung cancer is the major cause of cancer death among these women) .
+However, breast cancer is the second leading causes of cancer death in Asian-American and Pacific Islander women (lung cancer is the major cause of cancer death among these women) .

 Breast cancer is the most common cancer among Hispanic/Latina women .
 Breast cancer incidence (new cases) and mortality (death) rates for Hispanic/Latina women are lower than for non-Hispanic white women and African-American women .
 For example, from 2006 to 2010 (most recent data available) :

 Screening mammography rates among Hispanic/Latina women are similar to rates among non-Hispanic white and African-American women [47,56].
-However, because Hispanic/Latina women tend to be diagnosed with later stage breast cancers than white women, they may be less likely to get prompt follow-up after an abnormal mammogram .
+However, Hispanic/Latina women tend to be diagnosed with later stage breast cancers than white women .
+This may mean that they are less likely to get prompt follow-up after an abnormal mammogram .
 Learn more about breast cancer screening among Hispanic/Latina women.